 Ernie Els: “We play some of the toughest par-3s at Bay Hill.
 Actually in the whole of Florida, the whole of the Florida Swing, we play tough par 3s and Bay Hill is especially long.
 The 14th hole depending on the winds you can hit anything from 6-iron to 3-iron or 5-wood.
 It’s well bunkered with bunkers on the left side, the front right and quite a small green, so you have to be accurate.
 Like all of the par 3s, if you can make pars even, you’ve done very well, so a tough hole.”

-Path to Victory: Below are the end of round positions for the last 9 Arnold Palmer winners:
+Path to Victory: Below are the end of round positions for the winners of the Arnold Palmer Invitational since 2010:

 - 2018 – Rory McIlroy: Round 1: 13th, Round 2: 11th, Round 3: 3rd.